SashaPatsel/coding-drills/breakouts/sinatra/README.md

 Notice that we've created an array of objects, where the keys in those objects map exactly to the column(s) we defined in our schema.
 Feel free to seed the movies table for some extra practice!

 To actually implement the seeds, run `rake db:seed`.
 Check you MySQL workbench again to see if the seeding was successful.

+20. OK, we've done a bunch of set up to this point, but haven't really been able to see the product of our work much.
+Now, we can finally start to bring the whole thing together.